 7. If the procedure did not meet the guidelines for approval, and if we get the information, can we submit for resubmission?
 What is the timeframe for resubmission?

 A peer-to-peer review would be considered on a case-by-case basis.
+A resubmission is still needed even if a peer to peer is completed.

 9. My PAR was dismissed because it said my photos were illegible.
 I sent the photos via fax.
 Why were the photos not acceptable?